HCLOpenBMC/documents/design/software-update-for-multiple-devices.md

 string format.
 The example format has been added in MANIFEST file.
 (see the section MANIFEST File Changes Proposal).
-- The file name, the type of the image can be detected by the "MANIFEST" file with has compatibility string format or any other "file name" that is present in the image directory.
-In both cases when the name contains an isolated sub-string such as "BIOS","CPLD", "VR", "BIC" or "ME" (both upper and lower cases) just identifies the image type.
+- The file name, the type of the image can be detected by the "MANIFEST" file which has compatibility string format.
+The file name contains an isolated sub-string such as "BIOS","CPLD", "VR", "BIC" or "ME" (both upper and lower cases) just identifies the image type.

+Isolated sub-string is BIOS, CPLD , BIC etc after the filename with '.'
+The format of the image.

+The Compatible string has to be parsed and compared the each element separated by '.'.
+Element is TwinLake and Type is BMC or host.
+Type and revision needs to be compared with exact match.

 Examples: "bios.bin" identifies "BIOS" image because the word "bios" is isolated (followed by a *dot*), but  "biosxx.bin" does not identify any image type.
 Besides *dots*, *underscores* and *minus signs* are also considered